Wondering where to stay in Iceland? Looking for the best hotels or Iceland accommodation for your self-drive trip along the Ring Road?

 - Brimslóð Atelier Guesthouse (beautiful accommodation – we stayed there recently)

 - Keldudalur (for families) close to Sauðárkrókur

 - Hotel Laugarbakki is located somewhat in between Reykjavik and North Iceland and is also a good option when driving around the island.

 Westfjords are huge and there are just a few somewhat bigger towns in this part of Iceland. Ísafjörður and Patreksfjörður are the best places to stay if you are looking for some more infrastructure.
 For the rest, the majority of accommodation on the Westfjords is privately owned and scattered all over the place.

-On our recent trip to the Westfjords, we stayed at Móra guesthouse, which had a great location not too far from the Westfjords ferry and was ok for visiting Dynjandi waterfall, Rauðasandur beach, and Látrabjarg cliffs.
+On our recent trip to the Westfjords, we stayed at Móra guesthouse.
+We chose this place because of its great location not too far from the Westfjords ferry.
+It was also centrally located for visiting Dynjandi waterfall, Rauðasandur beach, and Látrabjarg cliffs.

 Best Places to Stay for Visiting Snæfellsnes Peninsula

 Snaefellsnes Peninsula is often visited as a day trip from Reykjavik, but it’s a region that is worth exploring a bit longer.
 In my opinion, two nights is about the minimum time you need here.